 The Summative Assessment provides the students with the opportunity to demonstrate their knowledge, understanding and interpretation of the text, including the specific HOTS studied.
-The Summative Assessment for each unit should follow the guidelines at the end of this section.
-For updated information on grading - please check the section in the handbook with the most updated regulations.
+The Summative Assessment for each unit should follow the guidelines in the requirements section of the Handbook.